 Not into quinoa?

 Rice, cauliflower rice, farro, pasta, or noodles would also work really well.
-Even sweet potato could work as starch in this meal!
+Even sweet potatoes could work as starch in this meal!

 How to drain Tofu: